-However, you don’t always want to stimulate, or “boost” your immune system!
+However, you don’t always want to stimulate, or “boost” your immune system.
 These should only be taken on an as-needed basis, not daily.
 Think of it as sending soldiers out to war- fighting off the enemy is a really tough job.
 Imagine if you were to send those soldiers off every day to fight, whether they were needed or not.
 They’d get tired and burnt out after awhile, wouldn’t they?
 Generally immune stimulators want to be used for 3-4 days, or as directed for your particular ailment by your naturopathic practitioner or herbalist.
 Immune stimulators are not ideal for those with autoimmune disease or those on immune – suppressing drugs.
-The following are some of my favorite immune stimulators.
-But bonus- a few of these do TWO jobs- immune stimulating and immune modulating.
-Keep reading to learn what that’s all about!
+The following are some of my favorites.

 Examples of immune stimulators:

 - Tinder conk mushroom